farzanahmad863/Farzan/README.md

 ## Hi there, I'm Farzan Ahmad aka Faizi 👋

-### I am an aspiring full stack developer with a computer science background
+### I am an aspiring full stack developer with a computer science and mathematics background
 - :computer: I’m a Full Stack Developer using technologies like C#, .Net Core, React, Redux, NodeJs, MongoDB
 - :bulb: I’m currently building a full stack app with .Net Core MVC
 - :star: 2021 Goals: To learn as much as I possibly can :smiley: